Waikato/weka-wiki/docs/packages/manager.md

 ## Running installed learning algorithms
-Running learning algorithms that come with the main weka distribution (i.e. are contained in the weka.jar file) was covered earlier in the [[Primer]].
+Running learning algorithms that come with the main weka distribution (i.e. are contained in the weka.jar file) was covered earlier in the [Primer](../primer.md).
 But what about algorithms from packages that you’ve installed using the package manager?
 We don’t want to have to add a ton of jar files to our classpath every time we wan’t to run a particular algorithm.
 Fortunately, we don’t have to.
 Weka has a mechanism to load installed packages dynamically at run time.
 This means that newly installed packages are available in Weka's GUIs immediately.

   What about running algorithms from packages on the command line I hear you ask?
 We can run a named algorithm by using the Run command: